HomerDilpleu/MiniGameEngineJS/README.md

 * isClicked (Read Only): checks if the mouse has been clicked (boolean)
 * x (Read Only): mouse x position in the canvas
 * y (Read Only): mouse y position in the canvas
+* isDown (Read Only): true if the mouse button is pressed
+* isUp (Read Only): true if the mouse button is not pressed
+* isPressed (Read Only): true if the mouse button has just been pressed
+* isReleased (Read Only): true if the mouse button has just been released

 -------------------------
 ### mge.sequencer